 Preserving Tesla Park as part of this critical biological zone creates an opportunity for the State Parks Department to meet its preservation and recreation objectives.
 Tesla Park can be the needed western anchor of a geographic preservation and recreation bridge between the Tri-Valley region of Alameda County and San Joaquin County in the Central Valley.
 Tesla Park would permanently protect sensitive resources and provide publically accessible non-motorized low impact recreation within the Tesla Park uplands to the larger outdoor recreation user population of the Bay Area and Central Valley.
-Carnegie SVRA, operated in full compliance with the law, could continue to serve the smaller subset of outdoor recreationists who are OHV users.
+Carnegie SVRA, operated in full compliance with the law, could continue to serve the much smaller subset of outdoor recreationists who are OHV users.
+Critical agricultural grazing land in Alameda County would be maintained.
 The entire length of Corral Hollow/Tesla Road through Corral Hollow Canyon could be designated as a historic roadway.
 Because property on one or both sides of the road is now owned by a state, federal or regional agency, hiking, biking and equestrian trails could potentially be developed adjacent to the roadway.

 Tesla presents a great opportunity for our communities and region.
 We must first protect and preserve the Tesla Park land; then we can begin the process to establish the appropriate use and management plan that ensures this unique and special native landscape is protected for all Californians today and in the future.